Brief: Here are some practical tail command examples that should enable you to use this Linux command more effectively.

 nl <filename> | tail -3

 I hope you find the tail command examples helpful.
+I recommend reading about head command as well.
 If you have any suggestions or questions, please share it in the comment section below.